 In addition, they usually have at least three of these symptoms:

-When a Teenager is battling depression.
-One of the coping mechanisms of depression is resorting to drug or alcohol abuse or take unwanted risks to escape the pains of reality.
+If you feel that you Teenager is battling depression.
+It is best that you also read our article drug use.
+Because one of the coping mechanisms of depression is resorting to drug abuse to escape the pains of reality.

 Ways you can help your depressed child: